vg-json-data/sm-json-data/enemies/enemies-readme.md

 * _h_: "The height of the enemy in pixels.
 * _w_: "The width of the enemy in pixels.

-### farmable
+### respawnFrames
-Indicates whether this enemy respawns, making it farmable without having to reset the room.
+Indicates how long it takes (in frames) for this enemy to respawn whether this enemy respawns,if it respawns.
+Should be left empty for enemies that don't respawn.

 ### farmableDrops
 This is the drop table of farmable particles spawned by the enemy.
 It will not be present if the enemy doesn't spawn farmable particles.
 [See the wiki for an explanation of drop tables](https://wiki.supermetroid.run/Enemies#How_Drops_Work)